samiux/samiux.github.io/upgrade-2004.md

 Do not remote access to the Croissants.
 Carrying out the following procedure directly to the Croissants instead of SSH.
 If not, you may experience hanging at the end of the upgrade.

+**WARNING : Upgrade may fail and you may need to re-install Ubuntu 20.04 and Croissants when failed!!**

 ```bash
 sudo nano /etc/apt/sources.list.d/oisf-ubuntu-suricata-stable-bionic.list
 ```